Aggie Terminology

-There are many terms and phrases that are unique to Texas A&M, and you'll often hear Aggies using them when speaking to one another.
+There are many terms and phrases that are unique to Texas A&M, and you'll frequently hear Aggies using them when speaking to one another.
 These words are often rooted in history and tradition, much like the university itself.

 The Aggie Ring is the most recognizable symbol of the Aggie Network, creating an instant connection between Aggies long after they leave the university.